sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/mobile-phones/index.md

 3. Start TSProxy and bind it to your IP: <code>python tsproxy.py --bind 10.0.1.7 --rtt=200 --inkbps=1600 --outkbps=768</code>
 4. Run <code>$ sitespeed.io --browsertime.chrome.android.package com.android.chrome --browsertime.chrome.args proxy-server="socks://10.0.1.7:1080" https://www.sitespeed.io</code>

-You could also use [phuedxs](https://github.com/phuedx) [Micro Device Lab](https://github.com/phuedx/micro-device-lab) but that is more work at the moment.
+You could also use [phuedxs](https://github.com/phuedx) [Micro Device Lab](https://github.com/phuedx/micro-device-lab), but using that requires additional work.

 # Video and SpeedIndex
-You can also collect a video and get Visual Metrics from your run.
+You can also collect a video and get Visual Metrics.
 The current version doesn't support Docker so you need to install the requirements for [VisualMetrics](https://github.com/sitespeedio/docker-visualmetrics-deps/blob/master/Dockerfile) yourself on your machine before you start.
 If you have everything setup you can run:

 ~~~bash
 $ sitespeed.io --browsertime.chrome.android.package com.android.chrome --video --speedIndex https://www.sitespeed.io